Skip to main content

 Grid search optimization, on TradingView, means systematically visiting combinations generated from explicit ranges rather than guessing a few favorite presets.
 Supercharged is built to sweep integer and float inputs, handle boolean toggles, and optimize period-like settings where the strategy author exposed them as inputs.
 You can batch parameter sets, tune step sizes when you want finer resolution in a sensitive band, and include multiple timeframes when your hypothesis is explicitly multi-interval.

 What I appreciate in practice is that the approach stays legible.
-You are not staring at a black box that “tunes” something opaque.
+You're not staring at a black box that "tunes" something opaque.
 You can explain your search space to another trader in one sentence: these ranges, these steps, these intervals.
-That matters when you later discover a spectacular result and need to ask whether it is a narrow overfit island or a broad plateau.
+That matters when you later discover a spectacular result and need to ask whether it's a narrow overfit island or a broad plateau.

 Smart result sorting and analysis by net profit, win rate, profit factor, and max drawdown